zartstrom/snaptime/README.md

 ### snaptime

-The snaptime package is about transforming timestamps in a simple manner.
+The snaptime package is about transforming timestamps simply.

-It is inspired by splunks relative time modifiers, see docs [here][splunk-docs].
+It is inspired by splunks relative time modifiers, see their docs [here][splunk-docs].

 ### Examples